ggnicolau/predict-used-new-marketplace/README.md

 - last_updated (we'll check)
 - id (we'll check)
 - official_store_id (different stores sells different items and conditions)
-- accepts_mercadopago (new products might accept more payment methods)
 - original_price (price again)
 - currency_id (type of payment and currency might be due to the kind of seller and products)
 - title (keep title to find product)